 So why would Jesus choose Judas as an apostle, knowing in advance that he would betray Him?
-Some biblical scholars have suggested an “insider” was necessary for the Lord to be betrayed.
+Some biblical scholars have suggested this was because an “insider” was necessary for the Lord to be betrayed.
 But there are several reasons why this is probably not true:

 Jesus was a public figure.
 Thousands upon thousands of people watched Him preach in the Temple and in the streets of Jerusalem.
-Thus there was no need for an “insider” to identify Jesus;
+So there was no need for an “insider” to identify Jesus;

 Jesus wasn’t hiding from the Jewish authorities;